 Product Sales Analytics

-If certain products have gone beyond their useful life and have under performed for a while, you might use the metrics here to decide whether to discontinue the said product.
+If certain products have gone beyond their useful life and have underperformed for a while, you might use sales metrics here to decide whether or not to continue the said product.

 Sales Pipeline Analytics